nasa8x/cosmos-sdk/docs/concepts/cli.md

 ### Transaction Commands

 Application [transactions](#./transactions.md) are objects that trigger state changes.
-To enable the creation of transactions in the CLI interface, `TxCmd` should add the following commands:
+To enable the creation of transactions using the CLI interface, `TxCmd` should add the following commands:

 * **Sign** command from the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/auth) module, which signs messages in a transaction.
 To enable multisig, it should also add the `auth` module MultiSign command.
 Since every transaction requires some sort of signature in order to be valid, this command is necessary for every application.
 * **Broadcast** command from the SDK client tools, which broadcasts transactions.